crypthow/crypthow.github.io/_posts/2021-02-11-a-beginners-guide-to-understanding-price-prediction.md

 It would also be the equivalent of gaining **the entire current market cap of Bitcoin**, plus some.

 Now we are starting get some idea of what such speculations mean.
-Not impossible, but it's quite something!
+Not impossible, but it's quite something nonetheless!

-Looking at historical data, the gains BTC and ETH had combined in market cap since March 2020, would align with what ETH needs in order to reach a price of $10k.
+Looking at historical data, the combined gains BTC and ETH had in market cap since March 2020 would align with what ETH needs in order to reach a price of $10k.

 <canvas id="previous.gains" width="400" height="100"></canvas>
 <script type="text/javascript">